timvisee/ffsend/ROADMAP.md

 - Automatically get owner token, from file history when setting password
 - Allow file/directory archiving on upload
 - Allow unarchiving on download
+- Show a simplified command list when calling `ffsend` without arguments
 - Use clipboard through `xclip` on Linux if available for persistence
 - Automated releases through CI
 - Release binaries on GitHub